 We stay at Tangkoko Dove Villas which are very rustic bungalows with open-air bathrooms.
 The villas are isolated and about a 10-minute drive to the village.

-There is a new guesthouse Tangkoko Guest House which is a great option as it is in the village and less than a 10-minute walk to the entrance of the park.
+There is a new guesthouse Tangkoko Guest House which is a great and better option as it is in the village and less than a 10-minute walk to the entrance of the park.

 Ateng can arrange other homestays in the village.

 The meals in the village are simple but tasty.
 The vegetarian food is generally made up with ingredients of rice, tofu and vegetables that are sourced locally.